 Prado Museum History

-History of Prado Museum
+History Of Prado Museum

 Experience the best of Spanish cultural heritage as you delve into the history of Prado Museum during your Madrid tour.
 The Prado museum ranks among the most visited museums in Europe and is home to thousands of artworks from medieval and modern times.
 What makes Prado Museum even more special is the fact that it has the world’s largest collection of Spanish paintings on display.